jaclu/tmux-menus/README.md

 ## Recent changes

-- Total rework, now the menus are generated dynamically, both for tmux and whiptail, added version limits to most actions.
+- Total rework, now the menus are generated dynamically, both for tmux and whiptail, added version limits to actions.
 Using whiptail the menus can be used on all older versions of tmux.
 - Added Extras - iSH AOK FS, corrected main help text and some menu min sizes
 - Main menu, toggle status Line - new feature